 Can BCAA cause hair loss?
 No, there is no research to show that BCAA’s cause hair loss of any sort.

 Will BCAAs make me freakishly big and muscular like a man?
 No, (some) men are muscular, and all have the potential to be because they have much more of the anabolic hormone testosterone running tough their veins.
 Even if you worked out every day and 100x your BCAA dose, you would never get even close to the potential that men have.

 Are BCAAs safe for the liver?
 Yes, BCAA’s have never shown any liver toxicity.

 Is glutamine a BCAA?
 No, glutamine is another conditionally essential amino acid that is often added to BCAA formulations to enhance their effectiveness.

 Are BCAAs safe for women with diabetes?
 Yes, BCAAs are safe for women with diabetes.
 Data suggest that a high intake of BCAAs may be associated with a decrease in the risk of diabetes.

 Are BCAAs powder or capsules better?
 Both are equally effective, and it’s more important to choose the one you will actually use.

 Which is the best BCAA?
 Out of the three BCAA’s, leucine has been shown to have the most muscle and strength supporting benefits.

 Does BCAA raise blood sugar?
-A lot of low carb, paleo or ketogenic dieters are often concerned that BCAAS may raise blood sugar.
-No, BCAAS do not raise blood sugar or spike insulin.
+A lot of low carbs, paleo or ketogenic dieters are often concerned that BCAAS may raise blood sugar.
+No, BCAAS does not raise blood sugar or spike insulin.